cometbft/cometbft/docs/data-companion/pruning.md

 However, when required, these services can be activated to set and retrieve a retained height, which can influence the pruning mechanism on the node.

-To be able to use the privileged gRPC services, it should be enabled through CometBFT's configuration.
+To be able to use the privileged gRPC services, they should be enabled through CometBFT's configuration.

 The first step is to set the address for the privileged service, for example:
 ```